maxtepkeev/python-redmine/docs/resources/time_entry.rst

 .. hint::

-    You can also get time entries from an issue resource object directly using ``time_entries`` relation:
+    You can also get time entries from an issue resource object and starting from 1.0.0 project and user resource objects directly using ``time_entries`` relation:

     .. code-block:: python